jenkins-infra/jenkins.io/content/blog/2013/2013-11-20-juc-call-for-volunteers-to-join-the-organizing-committee-and-venues.md

 ---
-layout: post
+:layout: post
-title: 'JUC: Call for Volunteers to Join the Organizing Committee (and Venues!)'
+:title: 'JUC: Call for Volunteers to Join the Organizing Committee (and Venues!)'
-nodeid: 447
+:nodeid: 447
-created: 1384963200
+:created: 1384963200
-tags:
+:tags:
 - general
 - feedback
 - juc
+:author: kohsuke
 ---
 This is a guest post from Alyssa Tong, who drives JUC organizations around the world.